sabahhussen555/stepper-motor-project/README.md

 - They are used in consumer electronics in image scanners, photo copier and printing machines and in digital camera for automatic zoom and focus functions and positions.
 - Stepper motors also used in elevators, conveyor belts and lane diverters.

+## 7 SEGMENT
+- It Consists of seven individual colored LEDs from (a to g) character
+- Every led is light to form a number on segment
+**for example when we needed to diplay S we used (a,c,d,f,g) on and (b,e) off**

 ## Used Software
 1. Protues
 2. 8086 emulator with MASM